zachmccabe/briars/docs/notes.md

 I keep a collapsible reflector in my car but I've only used it once.
 Cows hate that thing.
 Camera flash also spooks them.
 Both cattle and snakes are more willing to accommodate continuous light.

-For quick closeups, I always carry a small flashlight with high CRI output.
-This light still irritates some critters e.g., cicadas, caterpillars and scorpions.
+For quick closeups, I always carry a small flashlight with high-CRI output.
+This light still irritates some critters, e.g. cicadas, caterpillars and scorpions.
 To the best of my judgement, I always prioritize the creature's welfare.
 Sometimes this means walking away without a photo.